2010 San Diego Chargers season: Offseason

 On February 22, 2010, LaDainian Tomlinson requested his release after nine seasons with the team, and went to the New York Jets.

-2010 NFL Draft
+NFL draft

 After finishing the season with the best record among teams exiting the playoffs in the divisional round, the Chargers picked 28th in the draft.
 They traded their sixth round pick in a trade that sent defensive tackle Travis Johnson to the Chargers.